The Beginning

 Then, a few weeks later, the tipping point.

 Dad’s commute home from the east side of town was normally about an hour.
-One night — construction, an accident, the usual Phoenix crawl that was getting less unusual by the month — it took over two.
+One night, thanks to construction, an accident, and the usual Phoenix crawl that was getting less unusual by the month, it took over two.
 Two hours of brake lights and concrete and the same half-mile of freeway over and over again.
 By the time he pulled into the driveway, the boys were already in bed and the house was quiet and he sat in the truck for a long minute with the engine off, staring at the steering wheel.

 That was it.
 That was enough.